 Breeding Leopard Geckos

-If you are considering taking on the breeding of leopard geckos, you will be able to play with the different genes and morphs on your own.
+If you consider taking on the breeding of leopard geckos, you will be able to play with the different genes and morphs independently.

-Before you get carried away with dreams of producing fantastically colored and patterned leopard geckos, there are a few things you will need to keep in mind.
+Before you get carried away with dreams of producing wildly colored and patterned leopard geckos, there are a few things you will need to keep in mind.

-Breeding leopard geckos is a rewarding and even an easy experience, but it does require time, space, money, and commitment.
+Breeding leopard geckos is a rewarding and easy experience, but it requires time, space, money, and commitment.

-You will need to be able to house and feed geckos you are looking to breed.
+You will need to house and feed geckos you are looking to breed.